 - It's a Boy! by Michael Thompson and Teresa H. Barker

-Summary of Montessori Primary Curriculum Resources
+Summary of Preschool and Kindergarten Homeschool Curriculum Resources

 We use this precious collection of books to support our work as educators.
 They're affordable and invaluable resources that we have gained immeasurable wisdom from.
 At this point in our homeschooling career, they're also loyal old friends.
 I'm so happy to have had this opportunity to share them with you.
 We hope you find this useful as you plan for an exciting new year.